liujingbreak/require-injector/README.md

 - #### fromPackage( _{string|array}_ nodePackageName, _{function}_ resolve, _{object}_ opts)<a name="api2"></a>
-	Adding a package to injection setting, all files under this package's directory will be injectable.
+	Adding one or multiple packages to injection setting, all files under this package's directory will be injectable.
 This function calls `.fromDir()` internally.
 	##### Parameters
 	- `nodePackageName`: Node package's name or array of multiple package names
     - `resolve`: optional, if this parameter is a function, it will be used to locate package directory, default is [resolve](https://www.npmjs.com/package/resolve)`.sync`